2017 has been a great year.

 And then, yes, it’s going to be a year of my tender, fierce love blessing and changing others, too.
 My love is powerful.
-I’m ready to leave the cave, so to speak.
+It’s time to step out of the seclusion in which I cocooned myself this past season.
 He says it’s time.
-But, I don’t need to strive.
+BUT, I don’t need to strive.
 I don’t need to fix anyone.
 And I am free to say no. Loving from that place of freedom and increased wisdom is going to make all the difference.

 Last week, I asked God to show me my garden again.
 Had any progress been made?
 This time, He showed me that new plants were growing.
 In fact, they had already broken through the ground.
 But the flowers had not yet blossomed, they were still closed.
 Somehow, that vision gave me a lot of hope.
 Just as death took a process, new life will as well.
 But I believe this will be a year of blossoming for me.

 I don’t know exactly what that will look like, but I’m looking forward to finding out.